 As an expat, there’s not many typical American ‘holidays’ that I celebrate, we don’t have Thanksgiving or the 4th of July in England and Halloween is no where near on the same scale that it is here!
 HOWEVER, I have spent my whole life celebrating Christmas!
 So here are some Dubuque Christmas events in East Iowa that you should check out this year!Continue reading “Dubuque Christmas Lights And Events 2020: Iowa”

-I first started getting excited about Christmas this year, when I visited ‘Reflections in the Park’, it was like Christmas being thrown up on me and I thought it was AWESOME.
+A great way to get excited about Christmas, is to visit ‘Reflections in the Park’.
+It’s like Christmas being thrown up on you and I thought it was AWESOME.
 ‘Reflections in the Park’ is a drive thru Christmas Light display held in Louis Murphy Park in Dubuque, Iowa to raise money for Hillcrest Family Services.Continue reading “2020 Reflections in the Park Dubuque Iowa: Drive Through Christmas Light Display!”

 As a British Expat, celebrating Christmas overseas just doesn’t feel like Christmas anymore.
 I’ve spent every year doing the same British traditions and now I’m living somewhere that hasn’t different traditions, it’s not the Christmas I know and love!
 The best I can do, now I live in America, is to bring a few of my UK traditions to my US life!Continue reading “How to Have a British Christmas in America!”